panda7789/docs.cs-cz/docs/core/tools/dotnet-add-package.md

 ## <a name="name"></a>Name

-`dotnet add package`-Přidá odkaz na balíček do souboru projektu.
+`dotnet add package` – přidá odkaz na balíček do souboru projektu.

 ## <a name="synopsis"></a>Stručný obsah